 - Performance and availability can both be improved by automating your machinery and production process.
 Automation helps to increase available working hours as machinery is not dependent upon an operator for it to keep producing products.
 Robotic palletising systems are a very good example of this.

 - Quality can be improved by using vision inspection throughout your production process.
 Vision inspection during the production process enables you to identify and eliminate faulty products earlier in the process.

-If you would like to discuss the productivity of your machinery or factory with one of our automation consultants, contact us on 01223 499488.
+If you would like to discuss the productivity of your machinery or factory in relation to automated palletising systems, one of our automation consultants will be very happy to help.
+Contact us on 01223 499488.

 You may also be interested in our FREE Robotics and Automation Resource Pack that includes many other useful tools.
 It is available to download here.